BillGriffin98/Cosmological-Dynamic-Systems/README.md

 We can produce the phase portrait for this dynamical system
 ![alt text](https://github.com/BillGriffin98/CosmologicalDynamicSystems/blob/main/Ahlo.png)

-At this point, we can notice a discrepency in the number of critical points between Ahlo's and Amendola's dynamical systems.
-This is troubling as both systems were derived from the same fundemental equations, and hence should have an equal amount of critical points.
+At this point, we can notice a discrepancy in the number of critical points between Ahlo's and Amendola's dynamical systems.
+This is troubling as both systems were derived from the same fundamental equations, and hence should have an equal amount of critical points.

 ## Coordinate Transformations

-To investigate the discrepency in the number of critical points, I suspected I'd need to create a coordinate transformation between them and study its properties.
+To investigate the discrepancy in the number of critical points, I suspected I'd need to create a coordinate transformation between them and study its properties.

 Firstly, I investigated a regular transformation by applying a scaling by a factor of 2 in the $x$-axis to our triangle phase portrait: